agda/agda/doc/user-manual/tools/compilers.lagda.rst

 mostly strict code.
 Note that functions might not be strict in unused arguments, and that function definitions coming from ``COMPILE GHC`` pragmas are not affected.
 This flag implies ``--ghc-strict-data``, and the exceptions of that flag applies to this flag as well.
+(Note that this option requires the use of GHC 9 or later.)

 Pragmas
 ^^^^^^^